Community Standards & Student Conduct

 - To be fully acquainted and comply with the published rules and regulations of the University.

 - To comply with all local, state, and federal laws.

 - To recognize that student actions reflect upon the individuals involved as well as upon the entire University community.

 - To recognize the University’s obligation to provide an environment conducive for learning and academic inquiry.

 - To adhere to the academic requirements determined by individual instructors.

-To file an incident report documenting a violation of your student rights or the Community Standards Code, please complete the electronic incident report form or print out the PDF version and submit to the Welcome Center (see links on the right of this page).
-You may contact Andy Ham, Becky Tobias, or Michelle McDevitt to discuss any conduct, Sexual Misconduct (Title IX), or safety related concerns you may have.
+To file an incident report documenting a violation of your student rights or the Community Standards Code (link to pdf file), please complete the electronic incident report form or print out the PDF version and submit to the Welcome Center (see links on the right of this page).
+You may contact Michelle McDevitt to discuss any conduct, Sexual Misconduct (Title IX), or safety related concerns you may have.

 A goal of Lourdes University is to engage students in an honest and dynamic search for truth.
 Academic honesty is a hallmark of such a quest.
 Accordingly, students are expected and encouraged to engage in all aspects of their academic studies in an honest and ethical manner.
 Should instances of academic dishonesty arise, the following policies and procedures will be in force.

 Academic dishonesty is unethical behavior, which in any way violates the standards of scholarly conduct.
 It includes such behaviors as cheating on assignments or examinations, plagiarizing, submitting the same or essentially the same papers for more than one course without the consent of all instructors concerned, misappropriating library materials, or the destroying of or tampering with computer files.
 Also included in academic dishonesty is knowingly or intentionally helping another to violate any part of this policy.